sendwithus/competencies/Competencies/Competency-Linux-Bash.md

 You can open a terminal, connect to a remote machine, dig around, find, modify and delete files.

-Use curl and wget to interact with rest services.
+Use curl or wget to interact with rest services.

 You can explain basic security on linux.